Is Dirt Good For You? How Soil And Farm Animals Can Benefit Your Gut

 • Diverse gut microbiomes

 In the study, children had contact with nature five times a week for a month.
-While outdoors, children’s would do guided activities in nature, including:
+While outdoors, they would do guided activities in nature, including:

 • Planting plants in planter boxes